Characterizations of generalized John domains in $\mathbb{R}^n$ via metric duality: Introduction and main results

-Our construction of Theorem~\ref{example:sharpness} relies heavily on three dimensional topology, in particular, the close relation of the fundamental group and the first homology group.
-Thus, this kind of constructions do not generalize easily to higher dimensions (i.e. $n\geq 4$).
-In fact, we do not know whether Theorem~\ref{thm:john and homologically bt 2} holds in terms of the homotopic bounded turning assumption when $n\geq 4$.
+Interestingly, the domain whose existence is claimed in Theorem~\ref{thm main: example} is the interior of an \emph{Alexander's horned ball} constructed so as to warrant its nice metric properties.
+The construction relies heavily on three dimensional topology, in particular, the close relation of the fundamental group and the first homology group.
+Thus, this kind of constructions do not generalize easily to higher dimensions (i.e., $n\geq 4$), when we deal with higher-dimensional homology groups.
+Then, the relation between homology and homotopy groups in the same dimension is far more complex.
+Therefore, even though we show in Theorem~\ref{thm main: example}, by the constructed counterexample, that a variant of Theorem~\ref{thm main: characterization} with homological bounded turning replaced by homotopic bounded turning assumption fails in dimension 3, we do not know whether it holds for $n\geq 4$.

-Some of the arguments that we use in the proofs of our results in Section~\ref{sec:basic algebraic topology} and Section~\ref{sec:basic properties of joinability} are rather similar to the ones in \cite{nv91} for the case of $\varphi(t)=t.$ For the convenience of the readers we have included full details even in these cases.

-The paper is organized as follows.
-Section~\ref{sec:notdef} fixes the notation and basic definitions.
-We introduce the joinability conditions in Section~\ref{sec:basic algebraic topology} and study their basic properties in Section~\ref{sec:basic properties of joinability}.
-In Section~\ref{sec:joinability, bounded turning and John condition}, we prove Proposition~\ref{thm:john and homologically bt} and show its sharpness in terms of given assumptions.
-Some remarks on quasihyperbolic geodesics in domains with the ball separation property are given in Section~\ref{sec:quasihyperbolic geodesic in ball sep}.
-In Section~\ref{sec:bounded example}, we discuss the relation of homotopic bounded turning and homological bounded turning, and present a basic example to indicate their differences, and in the final section, Section~\ref{sec:unbounded example}, we present our construction of Theorem~\ref{example:sharpness}.